 The mission of the Doctoral Programs in Education is to prepare practitioners to be reflective, ethical educators and researchers who contribute to the field of education.
 Program faculty are committed to creating a community of scholars through mentoring, engaging in collaborative research and maintaining a focus on sound educational practices.

-The Graduate School of Education and Professional Development (GSEPD) offers doctoral programs in education in both Educational Leadership and Curriculum & Instruction.
-The Educational Leadership degree offers concentrations in Public School Administration, Community College Administration, and Higher Education Administration.
+The College of Education and Professional Development (COEPD) offers doctoral programs in education in both Leadership Studies and Curriculum and Instruction.

 For further information contact firstname.lastname@example.org.

 The links, in the menu bar above, are resources for students, faculty and prospective students in the Marshall University Doctoral Programs in Education.

 Applications for admission to the Ed.D. program are screened on a continuing basis.
 Prospective students should begin the application process at least a semester prior to the semester desired for admission.

 A number of pages linked to this website require Adobe Acrobat Reader.
 If you do not have this free software on your computer, click here.